Creating and Running a PHPixie Project on macOS with ServBay

 https://servbay-phpixie-test.local/home/list_users

-to retrieve all user records as JSON.
+to fetch all user records and see them returned as JSON.

 Configuring and Using NoSQL Databases (Memcached/Redis)